richardwillars/thinglator/README.md

-# Devling
+# Devlator
-Devling makes home automation simple and flexible.
+Devlator (device translator) makes home automation simple and flexible.
 It provides a uniform interface for interacting with IOT and home automation devices.
 Most home automation devices have their own communication protocols and standards, which make it a nightmare to integrate into home automation hubs (you have to build, maintain and support each and every device individually).
-Devling acts as a translator and **provides a consistent and standard way for accessing home automation devices**.
+Devlator acts as a translator and **provides a consistent and standard way for accessing home automation devices**.

-The result is that home automation hubs no longer have to have knowledge of how to work with each device - they just need to know how to communicate with types of devices (speakers, lights, switches etc) on Homebox and they'll have support for potentially unlimited devices!
+The result is that home automation hubs no longer have to have knowledge of how to work with each device - they just need to know how to communicate with types of devices (speakers, lights, switches etc) on Devlator and they'll have support for potentially unlimited devices!

-The really cool thing is that the Homebox ecosystem is entirely open source and based around npm.
+The really cool thing is that the Devlator ecosystem is entirely open source and based around npm.
 Developers, manufacturers (or anyone with knowledge of JavaScript) can add support for a particular device by creating a driver (this is an npm package that tells Homebox how to communicate with the device in question).
-Homebox will then expose the device using REST APIs and websockets.
+Devlator will then expose the device using REST APIs and websockets.

 So for example, to make a LIFX lightbulb turn on over 2 seconds and go blue..